pabrojast/ckanext-terria_view/README.rst

 ckanext-terria_view
 =============

 Preview CKAN data on an instance of TerriaJS.
+Adds itself automatically to supported resources.
+Also able to configure as custom views.

 ------------
 Requirements